frictionlessdata/website-old/guides/point-location-data.md

 The key information to describe a point location is a:

-* coordinate pair and their axis-order
+* coordinate pair and their axis order
 * coordinate reference system
 * date